okta/terraform-provider-okta/website/docs/r/email_customization.html.markdown

 ## Attributes Reference

-- `id` - (Read-Only) Customization ID
+- `id` - Customization ID
-- `links` - (Read-Only) Link relations for this object - JSON HAL - Discoverable resources related to the email template
+- `links` - Link relations for this object - JSON HAL - Discoverable resources related to the email template
-- `language` - The language supported by the customization
-- `is_default` - Whether the customization is the default
-- `subject` - The subject of the customization
-- `body` - The body of the customization